thalkz/thalkz.com/pages/home.md

 # Thalkz's Portfolio

 Hi, my name is Roland and I'm passionate about code, product design and entrepreneurship.
-I've worked since 2018 on building [Neopolis](https://neopolis.io), a mobile game that uses real-world data as game assets, as well as  the compagny around it with my two co-founders: Lucas and Ben.
+I've worked since 2018 on building [Neopolis](https://neopolis.io), a mobile game that uses real-world data as game assets, as well as the compagny around it alongside two co-founders: Lucas and Ben.
 More info can be found on [Revolt Games's website](https://revoltgames.io).

-I always have one or two side-projects in the making, and (thankfully) some actually make it to "working" stage.
+I always have one or two side-projects in the making, and (thankfully) some actually make it to working stage.
 I mainly write stuff in Flutter, Go and Typescript.
 I plan to share some of them on this website.

 ## Side-Projects

-My favorite side-projects, with explanatory posts about the motivations for each project, the design process and key learnings.
-The code is (usually) open source and can be found on [my github](https://github.com/thalkz).
+My latest side-projects, with explanatory posts about the motivations for each project, the design process and key learnings.
+The code can be found on [my github](https://github.com/thalkz).

-* 2022-23 [⭐️ Trikount](/pages/trikount), a webapp to track expenses in groups and easily split the bill.
+* [Year of Knowledge](/pages/yearofknowledge) (2023), a year of learning one thing per day on different subjects, including learnings when traveling in Europe.

-* 2023 [Year of Knowledge](/pages/yearofknowledge), a year of learning one thing per day on different subjects, including learnings when traveling in Europe
+* [⭐️ Trikount](/pages/trikount) (2022-23), a webapp to track expenses in groups and easily split the bill.

-* 2022 [MK Ranking](/pages/mkranking), an elo-based leaderboard for Mario Kart competition previously hosted on mkranking.com
+* [MK Ranking](/pages/mkranking) (2022), an elo-based leaderboard for Mario Kart competition previously hosted on mkranking.com

-* 2022 [Speed Typer](/pages/speedtyper), a typing game in Flutter, made during a train ride from Lyon to Lille
+* [Speed Typer](/pages/speedtyper) (2022), a typing game in Flutter, made during a train ride from Lyon to Lille

-* 2021-22 [Advent of Code](/pages/adventofcode), my solutions to [AoC](https://adventofcode.com) since 2021, to learn a new language each year
+* [Advent of Code](/pages/adventofcode) (2021-22), my solutions to [AoC](https://adventofcode.com) since 2021, to learn a new language each year

-* 2020 [Noxio](/pages/noxio), a two-player board game for mobile phones, remake of Bacteria
+* [Noxio](/pages/noxio) (2020), a two-player board game for mobile phones, remake of Bacteria

-* 2020 [Ma Petite Planète](/pages/mpp), the MVP of an app with ecological challenges, played in teams
+* [Ma Petite Planète](/pages/mpp) (2020), the MVP of an app with ecological challenges, played in teams

 ## At Revolt Games

-* 2022 [⭐️ Terra Pipeline](/pages/terra) - a program that combines various sources of terrain data into a comprehensive database of world-wide hexagonal tiles
+* [[WIP] Terra Pipeline](/pages/terra) (2022), a program that combines various sources of terrain data into a comprehensive database of world-wide hexagonal tiles

-* 2022 [🚧 Terra API](/pages/terra) - a public API to serve the Terra data, used in Neopolis & Neoland
+* [[WIP] Terra API](/pages/terra) (2022), a public API to serve the Terra data, used in Neopolis & Neoland

-* 2021 [🚧 Neocli](/pages/neocli) - a Javascript CLI to handle common game-related operations in Neopolis (co-authored with [nihiloproxima](https://github.com/nihiloproxima))
+* [[WIP] Neocli](/pages/neocli) (2021), a Javascript CLI to handle common game-related operations in Neopolis (co-authored with [nihiloproxima](https://github.com/nihiloproxima))

-* 2019-22 [🚧 Neopolis Server](/pages/neopolis) - the Node.js backend for Neopolis (co-authored with [nihiloproxima](https://github.com/nihiloproxima))
+* [[WIP] Neopolis Server](/pages/neopolis) (2019-22), the Node.js backend for Neopolis (co-authored with [nihiloproxima](https://github.com/nihiloproxima))

-* 2018-22 [⭐️ Neopolis](/pages/neopolis) - the Flutter app for Neopolis (co-authored with [jgrandchavin](https://github.com/jgrandchavin) and [deladourig](https://github.com/deladourig))
+* [[WIP] Neopolis](/pages/neopolis) (2018-22), the Flutter app for Neopolis (co-authored with [jgrandchavin](https://github.com/jgrandchavin) and [deladourig](https://github.com/deladourig))

 ## About